jj-zhu/jj-zhu.github.io/index.md

 See [here](/research/) for more information about research topics.
 I also write [a non-research blog here](https://jj-zhu.github.io/blog/).
 Though the frequency of updates depends on how busy I am at the moment.

 ### News and updates
+- Aug 2022.
+[Here (in both German and English)](https://jj-zhu.github.io/file/fvb-journal-interview.pdf) is a recent journal interview about my career path.
 - Jul 2022.
 A few new publications at ICML and IEEE-CDC continuing previous works on kernel methods for robust optimization and control with a few talented PhD students I work with.
 We are pushing a series of works of kernel learning machines for optimization and inference.
 The hope is to trail-blaze a branch of research that use modern learning machines for robustly optimizing learning and control systems.
 [ICML paper on conditional moment problems for ML and causal inference](https://proceedings.mlr.press/v162/kremer22a/kremer22a.pdf)
 [IEEE CDC paper on distributionally robust chance-constraint nonlinear optimization (preprint)](https://arxiv.org/pdf/2204.11564.pdf)